Patrisse Cullors

 In 2019, Cullors launched a groundbreaking Social and Environmental Arts Practice MFA program at Prescott College, where she served as the Founding Director for two years.
 She has also helped build and lead abolitionist movements with Justice LA, Dignity and Power Now and Reform LA jails.
 Cullors has won numerous awards and received honors for her art and activism practices over the course of her career, including the Los Angeles County Board of Supervisors’ unanimous approval of her appointment to serve as one of three Second District Arts Commissioners in 2021.
 She was also recently selected for a one-year creative strategist-artist residency with the County of Los Angeles Homeless Initiative.

-The evolution of Cullors’ creative output and techniques, as evidenced in the forthcoming solo show at Charlie James Gallery, is borne of a calling to express the full humanity of who she is, unconfined to a single medium or dimension.
+The evolution of Cullors’ creative output and techniques, as evidenced in her recent solo show at Charlie James Gallery, is borne of a calling to express the full humanity of who she is, unconfined to a single medium or dimension.
 “As a Black woman who’s an artist, entrepreneur, author, writer, it’s always been an expectation that I shrink, that I only do one thing…so part of what I have wanted to live out loud is that I’m a full human being that is very interested in the fullness of our humanity and the ways that we can access freedom.
 I believe that the way we access freedom is by practicing freedom — and the way I practice freedom is by doing all the things that move me to create.”

 Artist Instagram: @osopepatrisse @crenshawdairymart